-1. (a) Series Number: [ ]
+1. (a) Series Number:]] (b) Tranche Number: []

-(b) Tranche Number: [ ]

-2. Specified Currency or Currencies: [ ]

-- Aggregate Nominal Amount:

-- (a) [Series: Γ 1

-- (b) [Tranche: 11 Γ

-- (c) Date on which the Notes become [Not consolidated, form a single series and be fungible:

-5. (a) Specified Denominations:

-Issue Price:

-(Note - where multiple denominations above $\in 100,000$ or equivalent are being used the following sample wording should be followed:

-] per cent of the Aggregate Nominal

-Amount [plus accrued interest from [insert date]

-Applicable/The

-[insert date]]]]

-(if applicable)]

-Notes

-interchangeable for trading purposes with the [insert amount, interest rate, maturity date and issue date of the Series] on [insert date/the Issue Date/exchange of the Temporary Bearer Global Note for interests in the Permanent Bearer Global Note, as referred to in paragraph 22 below [which is expected to occur on or about shall be

-"[ $\in 100,000$ ] and integral multiples of [ $\in 1,000$ ] in excess thereof up to and including [ $\in$ 199,000].
-No Notes in definitive form will be issued with a denomination above [€199,000].")
+2. Specified Currency or Currencies: [] 3.
+Aggregate Nominal Amount: (a) [Series: [] (b) [Tranche: []] (c) Date on which the Notes become fungible: [Not Applicable/The Notes shall be consolidated, form a single series and be interchangeable for trading purposes with the [insert amount, interest rate, maturity date and issue date of the Series] on [insert date/the Issue Date/exchange of the Temporary Bearer Global Note for interests in the Permanent Bearer Global Note, as referred to in paragraph 22 below [which is expected to occur on or about [insert date]]]] 4.
+Issue Price: [] per cent of the Aggregate Nominal Amount [plus accrued interest from [insert date] (if applicable)] 5. (a) Specified Denominations: [] (Note - where multiple denominations above $\in 100,000$ or equivalent are being used the following sample wording should be followed: "[\in 100,000] and integral multiples of [\in 1,000] in excess thereof up to and including [\in 199,000].
+No Notes in definitive form will be issued with a denomination above [\in 199,000].")
 (N.B.
-If an issue of Notes is (i) NOT admitted to trading on an European Economic Area exchange; and (ii) only offered in the European Economic Area in circumstances where a prospectus is not required to be published under the Prospectus Directive the €100,000 minimum denomination is not required.)

-(b) Calculation Amount:

-(If only one Specified Denomination, insert the Specified Denomination.
+If an issue of Notes is (i) NOT admitted to trading on an European Economic Area exchange or United Kingdom exchange; and (ii) only offered in the European Economic Area or in the United Kingdom in circumstances where a prospectus is not required to be published under the Prospectus Regulation the ε 100,000 minimum denomination is not required.) (b) Calculation Amount: [] (If only one Specified Denomination, insert the Specified Denomination.
 If more than one Specified Denomination, insert the highest common factor.
 Note: There must be a common factor in the case of two or more Specified Denominations.)